robin-raymond/zax.io/handle-hint.md

 ### Transferring `own` pointers to `handle` pointers

-Pointers marked as `own` can be transferred to pointers marked as `handle`.
+Pointers qualified as `own` can be transferred to pointers qualified as `handle`.
 Once the transfer is completed, the original `own` pointer will point to nothing as the `handle` pointer will track the lifetime of the instance.
-Likewise, pointers marked as `handle` can be transferred to pointers marked as `own` on the condition that no other pointers marked as `handle` point to the same instance of a type otherwise  the resulting `handle` pointer will point to nothing.
+Likewise, pointers qualified as `handle` can be transferred to pointers qualified as `own` on the condition that no other pointers qualified as `handle` point to the same instance of a type otherwise  the resulting `handle` pointer will point to nothing.

 ````zax
 print final : ()(...) = {